-Editor’s Note: This story was updated April 15, 2025, with five new dates in North America.
+Editor’s Note: This story was updated June 5, 2025, with new dates in Europe and North America.

 Due to overwhelming demand, Chris Brown has announced additional dates for his Breezy Bowl XX Stadium World Tour.

-The R&B superstar has added more shows on the North American leg, including in East Hartford, Birmingham, Raleigh, New Orleans, and Memphis,
+The R&B superstar has added more shows on the North American leg, including in London, Toronto, Washington, D.C., and Atlanta, among others.

 The European leg kicks off June 8 in Amsterdam at Johan Cruyff Arena.
 He will make stops in Hamburg, Cardiff, Dublin and more before wrapping up in Paris on July 5.

 The North American leg begins July 30 in Miami and will visit Philadelphia, Boston, Chicago, Houston, and more before concluding Oct.
-18 in Memphis.
+8 in Washington, D.C.

 Artist Presale tickets for the newly announced shows in North America will be available Friday, April 18, at 10 a.m. local time.
 General onsale begins Tuesday, April 22, at 10 a.m. local time.